sfkleach/agile-dev-docs/devdocs.md

 # Developer Documentation for Agile Projects

 1. Principles
-2. 1Techniques
+2. Techniques - the tools that are available
-3. Categories of documentation
+3. Tools/Examples of Techniques
+4. What shall we document?
+And how?

 ## Why this talk?